PetrKryslUCSD/FinEtoolsFlexBeams.jl/docs/src/tutorials/garteur_geometry_tut.md

 ### References

-[1] Ground Vibration Test Techniques, compiled by A Gravelle, GARTEUR Structures & Materials Action Group 19 Technical report TP-115, 1999.
+- <a name="GARTEUR">[GARTEUR]</a> Ground Vibration Test Techniques, compiled by A Gravelle, GARTEUR Structures & Materials Action Group 19 Technical report TP-115, 1999.
-[2] Etienne Balmes, Jan R. Wright, GARTEUR GROUP ON GROUND VIBRATION TESTING |
-RESULTS FROM THE TEST OF A SINGLE STRUCTURE BY 12 LABORATORIES IN EUROPE, Proceedings of DETC'97, 1997 ASME Design Engineering Technical Conferences, September 14-17, 1997, Sacramento, California.
+- <a name="BW">[BW]</a> Etienne Balmes, Jan R. Wright, GARTEUR GROUP ON GROUND VIBRATION TESTING | RESULTS FROM THE TEST OF A SINGLE STRUCTURE BY 12 LABORATORIES IN EUROPE, Proceedings of DETC'97, 1997 ASME Design Engineering Technical Conferences, September 14-17, 1997, Sacramento, California.

 ## Goals